Lloyd Binford: Early life

 Binford was born in Duck Hill, Mississippi on December 16, 1866.
 Even though his formal education ended in the fifth grade, Binford started and ran different businesses.
 He sold fireworks for Fourth of July one summer and he also ran an outdoor roller-skating rink at 14.

 At 16, he started working as a railway clerk for the Illinois Central Railroad.
 His time at the Illinois Central Railroad was filled with many dangerous situations, which led him to seek out a safer job at the Woodmen of the World, a fraternal organization that offered insurance to its members.

 Binford was so successful at this job that he was organizing Woodmen units throughout Mississippi, which caught the attention of Columbian Mutual Life Assurance Society.
 He moved up in the company and became president in 1916.
 He chose to build the headquarters in Memphis, Tennessee, leading him to move there.

-He was a Freemason and noted for his views on "Southern womanhood" and white supremacy.
-He once told Collier's that at his funeral "two rows of seats in the rear" would be "set aside for my Negro friends".

 Career

 The mayor of Memphis and Binford's political boss, E.H.
 Crump, appointed Binford as the leader of the newly developed Board of Censors in Memphis in 1928.
-In this role, he chose to censor films that included topics or actors he did not support, like any films with leading black actors.
+In this role, he chose to censor films that included topics or actors he did not support.

 One of Binford's first ordered cuts was to remove the whipping and crucifixion sequences from Cecil B. de Mille's The King of Kings.
 The Lyric Theatre manager, with support of the film distributor, showed the film uncut, leading to his arrest.
 This led to a hearing with the Tennessee Court of Appeals, which held that the acts of the Memphis Censor Board were not subject to judicial review provided the board did not exceed its authority, so the board's cuts to the film were legal, final, and not reviewable under state law.
 Later cuts to or bans were ordered by the censor board to numerous films with African-American stars or topics, including Imitation of Life, Sensations of 1945, and Brewster's Millions (1945).

 In 1945, he attracted national attention when he banned the Jean Renoir film The Southerner, citing his opinion that the Southern characters were portrayed as "common, lowdown, ignorant white trash".
 The film's producer David Loew retorted that "Binford must have been sniffing too many magnolias."
 Boxoffice magazine noted in an editorial that Binford's opinion of The Southerner contrasted with that of the United Daughters of the Confederacy, which endorsed the film as portraying "'the courage, stout-heartedness and love of our land which is an outstanding characteristic of the south.'"